 Social Studies concepts are imbedded into our learning themes.
 The students learn about themselves and their classmates, their school, and their neighborhood.
 T/E's Holiday Curriculum helps the children begin to learn about cultural diversity.

 Our science curriculum is designed to help the students understand the scientific process and to use their senses to learn about the world around them.
 Our science units, which are coordinated with our learning themes, include:

 The special areas are Art, Library, Music, and Physical Education.
 The children participate in Art, Music, and Physical Education once per cycle, and will go the library twice per cycle.

 We will go out for recess unless the weather is severe.
 Please be sure your child is dressed for the weather by providing hats, mittens and boots as the weather gets colder (please put your child’s name on all outerwear).
 During recess, the children may eat a snack that they bring from home.
 We encourage you to choose healthy snacks, such as fruit or popcorn.
-Other than birthdays or other special times, children are not permitted to share snacks.
+Children are not permitted to share snacks.
 For safety, children must wear sneakers to use the recess equipment.

 Any changes from your child's regularly scheduled dismissal require a note from home.
 If your child is going home with another student, notes from both the sending and the receiving families are required.
 If you forget to send a note, or make changes after your child is in school, please call the school office to report the dismissal change.
 Since the teachers do not always have time to check their messages before the end of the school day, please do not leave dismissal changes on the teacher's voice mail or e-mail.